unkcs/gtav-sourcecode-build-guide/README.md

 3. Install Visual Studio 2012
    - Uncheck all optional components in the installer **except "Microsoft Foundation Classes for C++"** to save space due to none of them are needed for the build.
 4. Install Update 4 for Visual Studio 2012
-5. (OPTIONAL) Install Visual Studio 2022
+5. (OPTIONAL) Install Visual Studio 2022 and its components
 6. Install Incredibuild 4.0
    - If you encounter the error that the installer is "Blocked by your administrator", follow these steps:
       1. Hold Shift and right click the `incredibuild4_0.exe` file, select "Copy as path"